482 North Ave, Rockland, MA 02370, USA

 Owned By: Town of Rockland

-The George Anderson Rockland Town Forest is a natural oasis amidst a bustling suburban town.
-It exists largely because of the dedicated work of George Anderson, the chairman of the Rockland Town Forest Committee.
+The George Anderson Rockland Town Forest exists largely because of the dedication of George Anderson, the chairman of the Rockland Town Forest Committee.
 For decades, Anderson and his team have developed, maintained and improved the trails, and otherwise kept the property in top shape.
 They have also contributed personal touches to the Town Forest.
 Curious stacks of rocks and stones, the occasional windchime . . . even a cleverly-placed gnome add an air of whimsy.

-The trails around the stream and through the wetlands are for walking and hiking only, but the wider fire lane and access road are open to mountain bikes as well.
-Visitors are asked not to pick any of the plants.
-While most are not rare or endangered, there are a few that are uncommon within Rockland itself.
-Leaving them be helps to preserve them.
+The trails around the stream and through the wetlands are for walking and hiking only, but the wider fire lane and access road are open to mountain bikes.
 Motorized vehicles, hunting and alcohol are prohibited.

 Habitats and Wildlife

-There is not much open space in Rockland – a few small conservation parcels, two country clubs, a park.
-The town very wisely chose to set aside the Town Forest for flood protection.
+The Town of Rockland very wisely chose to set aside the Town Forest for flood protection.
 When there is heavy wet weather, downstream portions of French’s Stream can overflow.
-Having some “room to grow,” in the town forest, is a good safety measure.
+Having some “room to grow” in the town forest is a good safety measure.